 Why Your Kids Should Learn How To Cook This One Food

-After spending the past 25 years of my life cooking for other people in their homes as a private chef, I've always wondered why more kids (and their adults) don't know how to properly cook probably one of the most basic foods on the planet.
+After spending the past 25 years of my life cooking for other people in their homes as a private chef, I've always wondered why more kids (and their adults) don't know how to cook properly, probably one of the most basic foods on the planet.
 EGGS!

 Eggs aren't only a perfect naturally gluten-free food, but they are an inexpensive protein that can be cooked in many different ways to be a part of a more complex meal.
 If mistakes happen during the learning process, at least you're not spending a bucket ton of your weekly grocery money on expensive ingredients, right?
+To let's learn how to cook eggs!

 As children, we are brought up learning that "Breakfast is the most important meal of the day".
 I'm a firm believer that if your kids know how to prepare a basic balanced breakfast, not only can they start their day off with a great meal, but mom and dad can also enjoy breakfast in bed, or better yet, sleeping in a bit longer knowing that the kids can cook their own breakfast.